 - a student, parent or fund will not receive a refund/return of funds in an amount greater than the student, parent or fund has paid; and

-- refunds/return of funds are first paid to aid programs, then to the student or parent.
+- refunds/return of funds are first paid according to federal policies on the return of Title IV funds, then to other aid programs, then to the student or parent.

 Students may receive the Earlham-funded aid for which they qualify for a maximum of eight semesters.
 The semester during which a student withdraws is included in the eight semesters.

 Date of Withdrawal

 The Dean of Student Life (in cases of medical withdrawal) or the Office of the Registrar (in cases of academic withdrawal) determine the date of official withdrawal and notify the Financial Aid Office, as well as other offices who need to know of the withdrawal.
 If a student did not begin the official withdrawal process or provide notification of his or her intent to withdraw, the date of the institution’s determination that the student withdrew is the last date of academic activity or the 50% mark in the term.
 These withdrawal dates, whether official or unofficial are used as the withdrawal dates in calculating the Return of Title IV federal funds.

 Federal Financial Aid